yodle/zeke/README.md

 Why create zeke when zkCli.sh exists?

 - Zeke is a joy to use on the command-line and in scripts where zkCli.sh feels out of place and awkward
-- Zeke supports dump and loading full trees of zookeeper
+- Zeke supports dumping and loading full trees of zookeeper
 - Zeke supports autodiscovery of zookeeper nodes via DNS
-- Zeke is easier to install than zkCli.sh

 Zeke was originally written to replace one of our old scripts called zkconfig.py.
 Zeke is an improvement over zkconfig in the following ways: